PdxCodeGuild/Full-Stack-Day-Class/frontend.md

 The **structure** of your interface is provided by HTML, **hypertext markup language**.
 Notice that name, it _marks up_ existing text; it's not a programming language.

-It is a way of providing **semantic structure** to your content.
-That's not the same thing as _layout_, but they are correlated.

 ## CSS
 The **presentation** of your interface is provided by CSS, **cascading style sheets**.